JGarnica22/PSlab/GSEA/README.md

 For this analysis you will need:
   1. Differential expression data file containing genes and log2FoldChange
   2. Gene sets of interest, i.e. gmt file from MSigDB (https://www.gsea-msigdb.org/gsea/msigdb/index.jsp).
 We provide in this GitHub repository with the Hallmark gene sets (Classification of coherently expressed signatures derived by aggregating many MSigDB gene sets to represent well-defined biological states or processes).
-If you are interested in studying enrichment for other gene sets, go to website and dowloand your gmt
+If you are interested in studying enrichment for other gene sets, go to website and dowloand your gmt. <br />
 **IMPORTANT!
-It needs to contain genes in sets labelled as Gene symbols, do not use Entrez IDs.**
+It needs to contain genes in sets labelled as Gene symbols, do not use Entrez IDs.** <br />
-**Gene sets from MSigDB are made with human genes, if using mouse data, transform gmt.file to mouse gene names.**
+**Gene sets from MSigDB are made with human genes, if using mouse data, transform gmt.file to mouse gene names.**<br />

 To do the analysis follow these steps:
   1. Open R script